Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 ## RendererList API

 From 2021.2, HDRP includes an updated `RendererList` API in the `UnityEngine.Rendering.RendererUtils` namespace.
-This API has lower overhead than the previous version of the `RendererList` API when it submits the RendererList for drawing.
+This API performs fewer operations than the previous version of the `RendererList` API when it submits the RendererList for drawing.
 You can use this new version to query if the list of visible objects is empty.

 The previous version of the API in the `UnityEngine.Experimental.Rendering` namespace is still available for compatibility purposes but is now deprecated.